gjeanmart/greg.jeanmart.me/source/_posts/the-4-day-workweek.md

 So the idea is to **reduce stress and fatigue with more time for personal life** (friends, family, hobbies) while maintaining performances due to better motivation, satisfaction and focus.
 Worker's goals remain the same: delivering productivity and meet objectives.

-Of course, this kind of time arrangement doesn't work everywhere or could result in huge organisation challenges but I believe (thanks covid-19) that work is in most cases becoming more digitalised and remote.
+Of course, this kind of time arrangement doesn't work everywhere or could result in huge organisational challenges but I believe (thanks covid-19) that work is in most cases becoming more digitalised and remote.
 Therefore flexible arrangements are actually easier to achieve in 2021.
 I also believe it should be part of an opt-in policy to let people choose what works best for them.
 Beside the 4-day workweek, trust, transparency, freedom and flexibility is actually a first good step to improve work environments.

 ### The worker perspective